dtrizna/NeuralNetwork/README.md

   * using `initialization.initialize_parameters_random()`
   * in case of Deep Networks (5+ hidden layers), you may use `initializaiton.initialize_parameters_he()` in order to overcome Vanishing/Exploding weight problem.

-   *Example*:
+   *Example*

-   Initialization of Binary Classification NN with 2 hidden layers 5 activation units each:
+   Initialization of Binary Classification NN with 2 hidden layers 5 Activation Units (AU) each:
    `parameters = initialization.initialize_parameters_random([X.shape[0], 5, 5, 1])`

 2. Normalize features of Train/Dev/Test sets using `modules.featureNormalization()`